jim-cassidy/scool-cheating-detection-AI/README.md

 Conclusion:

 I am seeing a lack of effort, and great variation.
 If that 70% was real, then very little effort is being put in.
-Also, since I am seeing a downward trend in abiliy, the 70% is suspicous.
+She did score a high score on a progress test, so this could be a lack of effort.